-For email campaigns to have excellent open rates, they not only have to be enticing but also inviting.
-In case you're wondering why the open rates are incredibly low, subject lines are the culprit.
+For email campaigns to have excellent open rates, they have to be enticing and inviting.
+In case you're wondering why your open rates are incredibly low, subject lines are the culprit.

-Without a good subject line, the recipients won't open the emails so that they won't follow the CTA button, nor purchase.
+Without a good subject line, the recipients won't open the emails so they won't follow the CTA button or purchase.
 It could also be the end of the business-customer relationship.
 On the bright side, such a problem is easy to fix.

-Below you will find the best formulas that you can use in all situations such as a subject line for follow up email.
+Below you will find the best tips that you can use in all situations, such as a subject line for a follow-up email.

 1. Ask a question